 In March 2015, we announced top-line data from a randomized, double-blind, placebo-controlled Phase II clinical study of Pracinostat in combination with azacitidine in intermediate-2 or high-risk patients with previously untreated MDS.
-The study enrolled 102 evaluable patients, randomized one-to-one, at 19 sites in the U.S. According to the top-line data, the combination of Pracinostat and azacitidine showed no difference in CR rate, the study's primary endpoint, compared to azacitidine alone.
-Data from event-driven endpoints, including duration of response, event and progression-free survival and overall survival, are immature and will require longer follow-up in order to achieve meaningful conclusions.
+The study enrolled 102 evaluable patients, randomized one-to-one, at 19 sites in the U.S. The top-line data showed the addition of Pracinostat to azacitidine did not increase the overall CR rate, the study's primary endpoint, compared to azacitidine alone.
+Data from event-driven endpoints, including event and progression-free survival and overall survival, are currently immature and will require longer follow-up in order to achieve meaningful conclusions.
 There were no new toxicities observed in the study.
-Fatigue, gastrointestinal toxicities and myelosuppression occurred more frequently in the combination group and resulted in a higher rate of drug discontinuations compared to azacitidine alone.
+Fatigue, gastrointestinal toxicities and myelosuppression occurred more frequently in the combination group and resulted in a higher rate of drug discontinuations compared to azacitidine alone, predominantly within the first two cycles of treatment.
+Exploratory follow-up data suggest that patients receiving Pracinostat plus azacitidine for more than four cycles may receive clinical benefit compared to azacitidine alone.
+These data have been accepted for oral presentation at the ASH Annual Meeting in December 2015.

-In December 2014, we reached the clinical response milestone in our open-label Phase II study of Pracinostat in hypomethylating agent ("HMA")-refractory MDS.
+In December 2014, we reached the clinical response milestone in our open-label Phase II study of Pracinostat in hypomethylating agent ("HMA")refractory MDS.
 Of the first 28 patients who received Pracinostat in combination with azacitidine or decitabine (marketed as Dacogen®) after progressing while being treated with the same HMA alone, three achieved clinical responses - one partial response ("PR") and two marrow complete responses ("mCR") - exceeding the pre-specified clinical improvement rate for expansion of study enrollment.
-The primary objective was to determine if the addition of Pracinostat to a HMA can result in clinical benefit following disease progression with a HMA alone.
-We have now completed enrollment in this group and will continue to follow patients for response and survival.
-A second group, patients with stable disease following initial HMA therapy, was closed due to insufficient enrollment.
-The combination of Pracinostat and azacitidine or decitabine has been generally well-tolerated in the study, with no unexpected toxicities.
+We completed enrollment with 39 patients in this arm and will continue to follow these patients for response and survival.
+A second arm, patients with stable disease following initial HMA therapy, was closed due to insufficient enrollment.
+There were no new or unexpected toxicities in the study.
 The most common treatment-emergent adverse events include anemia, fatigue and gastrointestinal disorders.